 I was aged just three when I painted my very first watercolour, my mum went into the garden and said “choose a flower and let’s paint it”.
 I chose a purple flower, which for those who know me, I’m generally dressed in purple and turquoise, and my paintings are often of a similar palette!

 Before the computer revolution, which now appears to consume most of our lives, I spent my childhood painting and illustrating my own stories in the garden.
 I loved flowers and plants and most of all growing things.
 I think it was because I followed my father around the garden with my miniature wheelbarrow.
-I helped out, and although I doubt I actually did much helping, I generally looked at the bugs, and grew mustard and cress from seed on the shed windowsill.
-This transpired into me growing Asters in a terracotta pot!
+I helped out to the best of my ability and - although I doubt whether I actually did much helping - I was inspired by the bugs, grew mustard and cress from seed on the shed windowsill, and grew Asters in a terracotta pot!

 I now have my own garden of course, where I grow lots of flowers - mostly those that are based on daisy formations.
 These include Rudbeckia’s, Helenium’s, Ox-Eye Daisies and of course a lot of wildflowers, Cornflowers, Corncockles, Geraniums and Teasel.
 Teasel is one of my favourites because of the wildlife it attracts, especially in Autumn where I like to see the Goldfinches feeding, pulling the Teasels over as the seeds pour out.

 Looking back in retrospect, I can see where all the influences in my artwork come from - my fascination with pattern, insects and flowers.
 They were all part of my childhood and what I loved to do.